Cat-Man and Kitten: Australian revision

 Cat-Man would appear in a radically altered, black-and-white version by Australian publisher Gordon & Gotch when American import laws during World War II hindered access to the Holyoke comics.
-In this Australian revision, Cat-Man had no secret identity or powers, and continued to wear the Crash Comics outfit.
+In this Australian revision, Cat-Man had no secret identity or super-powers, and continued to wear the Crash Comics outfit.
 However, Cat-Man was a superb fighter and a brilliant inventor, armed with a Luger pistol, a pair of night vision goggles with the ability to temporarily blind foes with a light that emanated from the goggles, and a utility belt similar to Batman's.

 Cat-Man was based in a mountaintop headquarters, with his primary area of operations being that of the Australian outback.
 However, when situations needed, he would range all over the globe to fight crime.
 When he did so, he was assisted by his male sidekick, Kit; his fiancée, Terri West, an employee of the United Nations; and her father, Professor West, a famous scientist.

 The Australian Cat-Man would run for a shorter period than its predecessor, spanning twelve issues.
 In the 1950s, Tricho would reprint them as Catman Comics #13–22.
 The characters also appeared in the Giant Phantom Comics series.